P7XCKD/NF/Notes Factory/Semister 5/EDS/xp/EDS assign 3.md

 -   **Funding**: We will seek an initial seed investment to cover our starting costs for the first 12-18 months of operation.

-#### **Conclusion** We have successfully prepared a foundational business plan, which outlines the key steps for launching and growing the _Personalized Food Navigator_ from an idea into a real-world business.